SycoticSociety/SycoticSociety/README.md

-### Hi there 👋
 Sycotic Society is a Social Media content creator at it's core.
-We have started to shift out focus on digital asset investing, creating valuable marketing network partnerships, and community development.
-We believe in continued education and overall Improving the human condition!
-Fight with us.
+We have started to shift our focus on digital asset investing, creating valuable marketing network partnerships, and community development.
+We believe in continued education and above all Improving the human condition!
+Stand with us.

 <!--
 **SycoticSociety/SycoticSociety** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.